CNRResistanceAntibiotic/CGST/README.md

 CGST/CGST.py -h
 ```

-If you run CGST this way, it's up to you to make sure that [Biopython](https://biopython.org/wiki/Download) is installed for your Python.
+If you run CGST this way, it's up to you to make sure that [Biopython](https://biopython.org/wiki/Download) and [pandas](https://pypi.org/project/pandas/) are installed for your Python environment.

 ## Method